therealgliz/blooket-hacks/README.md

 ## Warning
 While using these hacks, there is a chance you can get banned.
 Use these at your own risk.
-I am not responsible for if you get in any trouble while using theese hacks.
+I am not responsible for if you get in any trouble while using these hacks.

 # DO NOT STEAL MY WORK!